larry-oates/doomfire-wallpaper/README.md

 ## Troubleshooting

-- **Wallpaper not updating?**
+- **On X11, the wallpaper is in a normal window?**
-  Make sure Hyprpaper is running and you have no other programs managing your wallpaper (e.g. [waypaper](https://github.com/anufrievroman/waypaper)).
+  Make sure you are launching it through `xwinwrap`.
 - **Performance issues?**
   Increase the `scale` value or lower the resolution/FPS.
 - **Multiple monitors?**